datahubio/blog/publish-your-obsidian-vault-with-datahub-cloud.md

 ![[Pasted image 20240708204225.png]]

-You’ll be redirected to the settings page of your new DataHub Cloud site.
+You'll be redirected to the settings page of your new DataHub Cloud site.

 ![[Pasted image 20240708204423.png]]